Butrans Patch Dosage

 The maximum BUTRANS dose is 20 mcg/hour.
 Do not exceed a dose of one 20 mcg/hour BUTRANS system due to the risk of QTc interval prolongation.
 In a clinical trial, BUTRANS 40 mcg/hour (given as two BUTRANS 20 mcg/hour systems) resulted in prolongation of the QTc interval [see Warnings and Precautions (5.7) and Clinical Pharmacology (12.2)].

 If the level of pain increases, attempt to identify the source of increased pain, while adjusting the BUTRANS dose to decrease the level of pain.
 Because steady-state plasma concentrations are achieved within 72 hours, BUTRANS dosage may be adjusted every 3 days.
-Dose adjustments may be made in 5 mcg/hour or 10 mcg/hour increments by using no more than two patches of the 5 mcg/hour or 10 mcg/hour system(s).
-The total dose from all patches should not exceed 20 mcg/hour.
-For the use of two patches, patients should be instructed to remove their current patch, and apply the two new patches adjacent to one another at a different application site [see Dosage and Administration (2.5)].
+Dose adjustments may be made in 5 mcg/hour, 7.5 mcg/hour, or 10 mcg/hour increments by using no more than two patches of the 5 mcg/hour, 7.5 mcg/hour, or 10 mcg/hour system(s).
+The total dose from both patches should not exceed 20 mcg/hour.
+For the use of two patches, patients should be instructed to remove their current patch, and apply the two new patches at the same time, adjacent to one another at a different application site [see Dosage and Administration (2.5)].

 Patients who experience breakthrough pain may require dosage adjustment increase of BUTRANS, or may need rescue medication with an appropriate dose of an immediate-release analgesic.
 If the level of pain increases after dose stabilization, attempt to identify the source of increased pain before increasing the BUTRANS dose.